Disposal guide

 Need your nearest propane exchange or HHW?

-Type your ZIP at /check — verified local rule + nearest drop-off.
+Type your ZIP at /check for the verified local rule and the nearest drop-off.
 Free.

 20-lb BBQ propane tank (the standard size)

 The easiest path: every gas station, grocery store propane cage, U-Haul, ACE Hardware, and most home- improvement stores participate in Blue Rhino or AmeriGas exchange.
-Drop off your tank (it doesn't need to be empty), pay the exchange fee (~$25-30), get a full one.
-Even if your tank is dented, expired, or you just want it gone — exchange centers accept damaged tanks for free (it counts as "junk" — they handle the disposal).
+Drop off your tank (it does not need to be empty), pay the exchange fee (around $25-30), and get a full one back.
+Even if your tank is dented, expired, or you just want it gone, exchange centers will take damaged tanks for free.
+It counts as "junk", and they handle the disposal.

 1-lb camping propane cylinders (Coleman, etc)

-Small green camping cylinders are NOT trash-safe and NOT accepted by tank exchange programs.
-The pressurized residual gas + small steel construction makes them a real explosion hazard in a trash truck.
+Small green camping cylinders are not trash-safe, and tank exchange programs will not take them either.
+The pressurized residual gas combined with the small steel construction makes them a real explosion hazard in a trash truck.
 Every county HHW program accepts them free of charge.
 Some camping stores (REI in some markets) accept them too.

 Expired 20-lb tank (DOT date 12+ years old)

-Federal DOT requires propane tanks be recertified every 12 years.
+Federal DOT requires propane tanks to be recertified every 12 years.
 The recertification stamp date is on the tank collar.
-Once past 12 years, refill stations won't fill them — but exchange programs (Blue Rhino, AmeriGas) accept them as turn-ins.
+Once past 12 years, refill stations will not fill them.
+Exchange programs (Blue Rhino, AmeriGas) accept them as turn-ins.
 Recertification is possible but usually costs $20-30, similar to just exchanging.

 Rusted, dented, or damaged tank

-Damaged tanks can't be refilled but can be retired.
-Blue Rhino's exchange program accepts damaged tanks for free (you don't need to pay the exchange fee if you're not getting a full tank in return).
+Damaged tanks cannot be refilled, but they can be retired.
+Blue Rhino's exchange program accepts damaged tanks for free (you do not need to pay the exchange fee if you are not getting a full tank in return).
 County HHW also accepts damaged propane tanks.

 Large tanks (30-lb, 40-lb, 100-lb residential)

 Anything bigger than the standard 20-lb BBQ tank should go back to a licensed propane dealer (the company you bought it from, or any local propane supplier).
 Most will pick up.
-Do NOT take 100-lb tanks to consumer exchange centers or HHW — they're commercial-grade and need specialist handling.
+Do not take 100-lb tanks to consumer exchange centers or HHW.
+They are commercial-grade and need specialist handling.

 Step-by-step

-- 3. Transport upright.
-NEVER lay a propane tank on its side in a vehicle — the relief valve can vent gas.
-Secure upright in trunk or truck bed.
+3. 3.
+Transport upright.
+Never lay a propane tank on its side in a vehicle.
+The relief valve can vent gas.
+Secure it upright in the trunk or truck bed.

-- 4. Ventilate.
-Crack windows during transport.
-Don't smoke or run heat on the area where the tank is.
+4. 4.
+Ventilate.
+Crack the windows during transport.
+Do not smoke or run heat in the area where the tank is.

-- 5. Drop off.
-Tank exchange for 20-lb; HHW for 1-lb cylinders + small damaged tanks; propane dealer for 30+ lb.
+5. 5.
+Drop off.
+Tank exchange for 20-lb.
+HHW for 1-lb cylinders and small damaged tanks.
+Propane dealer for 30+ lb.

-- 6. Look up your local option.
-ClearPath /check with your ZIP for the verified nearest site.
+6. 6.
+Look up your local option.
+Try /check with your ZIP for the verified nearest site.

 Frequently asked